The Real Reasons Couples Fight: How Couples Therapy Helps Reveal What’s Underneath

 - Maryse Hebert

-So why does the same argument keep happening?
-When a conflict begins, one partner often pushes for change, clarity, or reassurance, while the other responds by defending themselves or pulling away.
+These cycles can become difficult to interrupt without support.
+Conflict resolution therapy can help couples identify these patterns, regulate emotions during difficult conversations, and develop healthier ways of responding to one another.
 Both partners often end up feeling frustrated and misunderstood.
 Because the real issue underneath the argument isn’t named, the same fight resurfaces again and again, sometimes with increasing intensity.
 What follows are some of the most common things couples fight about, and what those conflicts are usually really about beneath the surface.

 Chores and Household Responsibilities